Do Yourself a Favor and Pick Up This Amazing Multiplayer Game for $20

 This story is part of Amazon Prime Day, CNET's guide to everything you need to know and how to find the best deals.

-I play a lot of games, most of them multiplayer games.
-Some of them fall more on the competitive side (Valorant, Overwatch), while others are more casual (Mario Party, Final Fantasy XIV), but one multiplayer series stands above the rest in my mind, and you can get it for $20 today at most retailers, and even less at some.
+If you're looking for video game deals this Prime Day, I am begging you to check out Overcooked All You Can Eat.
+You can get it for $20 today at most retailers, and even less at some.
 It's my favorite thing I've seen among all the Prime Day deals, and a particularly great option if you're looking for Prime Day deals not at Amazon.
+I play a lot of multiplayer games -- some of them fall more on the competitive side (Valorant, Overwatch), while others are more casual (Mario Party, Final Fantasy XIV), but this one stands above the rest.

 Overcooked All You Can Eat contains the first two Overcooked games, all the DLC maps and brand-new content.
-The base price of $40 is pretty good value, but $20 for the PS5 version is an absolute steal (the Xbox Series X version below is only $15 at Amazon).
+The base price of $40 is pretty good value, but $20 for the PS5 version is an absolute steal (the Xbox Series X version below is only $15 at Amazon, though low on stock).
 The game has more than 200 levels to play, and more than 80 characters you can choose from.
 Want to play as a cat chef?
 You can.
 Person with glasses?
 Easy.
 Raccoon in a wheelchair?
 Absolutely.

 If you're not into multiplayer games, you can still play Overcooked solo, but the game really shines when you're playing with another person or three.
 The core gameplay consists of gathering ingredients and rapid-fire cooking to deliver meals to hungry customers.
 As quickly as you can put the meals together, more orders come in, so you have to juggle multiple tasks at once.
 Oh, and the kitchens where you're making these dishes?
 They might be in a creepy dungeon, split across fast-moving icebergs or in an airlocked space station.